 Most dietitians recommend avoiding foods rich in salt.
 This includes salted snacks like pretzels, canned vegetables and canned soups, processed meats and cheeses and frozen dinners.

 What is chronic kidney failure?.
-Serious renal failure (CRF) is a more permanent decrease of kindey function, which is often developing and becomes more noticeable when more than 3/4 of its role has been lost.
+Persistent renal failure (CRF) is a more permanent loss in kindey function, that can be intensifying and becomes more noticeable when more than 3/4 of its role has been lost.